moshe-connectio/car-template-demo/DATABASE_SCHEMA.md

 -- Create indexes for better performance
 CREATE INDEX IF NOT EXISTS idx_vehicle_images_vehicle_id ON vehicle_images(vehicle_id);
 CREATE INDEX IF NOT EXISTS idx_vehicle_images_position ON vehicle_images(vehicle_id, position);

+-- If you previously created the table with a 10-image limit, update the constraint to allow 20 images DO $$
+BEGIN
+  -- Drop old constraint if it exists
+  IF EXISTS (
+    SELECT 1 FROM pg_constraint
+    WHERE conname = 'vehicle_images_position_check'
+      AND conrelid = 'vehicle_images'::regclass
+  ) THEN
+    EXECUTE 'ALTER TABLE vehicle_images DROP CONSTRAINT vehicle_images_position_check';
+  END IF;

+  -- Add new constraint allowing positions 1-20 EXECUTE 'ALTER TABLE vehicle_images ADD CONSTRAINT vehicle_images_position_check CHECK (position >= 1 AND position <= 20)';
+END $$;

 -- Enable RLS (Row Level Security) if needed
 ALTER TABLE vehicle_images ENABLE ROW LEVEL SECURITY;